Massah and Meribah

 Massah (מַסָּה) and Meribah (also spelled "Mirabah") are place names found in the Hebrew Bible.
 The Israelites are said to have travelled through Massah and Meribah during the Exodus, although the continuous list of visited stations in Numbers 33 does not mention this.
+It is debated whether Massah and Meribah were two names for the same place.

+Same or different locations

-In Exodus 17:7, Meribah is mentioned at the same time as Massah, in a context which suggests that Massah is the same location as Meribah, but other biblical mentions of Massah and Meribah, such as that in the Blessing of Moses seem to imply that they are distinct.
+There is a debate about if Massah and Meribah are two names for the same place.
+The dispute arises from ambiguities of different biblical passages.
+Some, like Exodus 17:7, suggest that they could be the same.
+Another, in the Blessing of Moses (Deuteronomy 33:8) seems to imply that they are distinct.
 Massah and Meribah are also referred to in several other places in the Bible.

+The general view is that the two names refer to the same location.
+Textual scholars attribute the difference to the different sources from which these passages derive.
+The Septuagint, Targums, and the Vulgate deal with the issue by regarding the Meribah in the Book of Numbers as simply being a common noun, rather than a place-name, rendering Me Meribath-Kadesh as the waters of strife in Kadesh rather than as the waters of Meribah in Kadesh.

 Events

 The Biblical text mentions two very similar episodes that both occur at a place named Meribah.
 The episode recounted in Exodus 17 features the Israelites quarreling with Moses about the lack of water, and Moses rebuking the Israelites for testing Yahweh; verse 7 states that it was on this account that the place gained the name Massah, meaning testing, and the name Meribah meaning quarreling.
 This narrative states that on account of their thirst, the Israelites grumbled against Moses, so Moses, in fear for his life, appeals to Yahweh; the narrative continues with Yahweh telling Moses to walk ahead of the others and strike the rock at Horeb with his rod, and when Moses does this, it causes the rock to expel water.

 The episode recounted by the Book of Numbers features the Israelites quarreling with Moses and Aaron about the lack of water and food crops; the text states that Moses and Aaron responded by consulting Yahweh at the Tabernacle door, while prostrating themselves, and that Yahweh told them to take the rod, and speak to a particular rock while the people are gathered together in view of it.
 The narrative continues with Moses following the instructions to take Aaron's staff and to gather the Israelites, but instead of speaking to the rock, which Yahweh had stated would result in water flowing from it, Moses speaks to the crowd and strikes the rock, doing so twice, resulting in a strong flow of water.